Spire-Soft/interview-exercise/README.md

 - **Create a seperate branch**.
 - **Raise a PR when done**.
 - **Send an email with the PR link**.
+- **Branch Name should be your firstName-frontend or firstName-backend.
+Example if your firstname is James then valid branch name will be James-Frontend**.

 ---